Hey friend! After starting a Q&A section on the blog in last week’s post, I’m back this week with a new Q and a new A.

 Let’s cha-cha on over to the A, shall we? :)

 P.S.
-If you have a question about practicing gratitude, dealing with perfectionism, my story and my personal history with perfectionism and gratitude, a behind-the-scenes look at how I run The Gratefulist, or any topic related to personal growth, feel free to leave a comment, use the contact form, or shoot me a DM on Instagram.
+If you have a question about practicing gratitude, dealing with perfectionism, or any topic related to personal growth, feel free to leave a comment, use the contact form, or shoot me a DM on Instagram.

 PIN THIS, BABY! :)